Gillibrand blasts Trump for 'sexist smear' after Twitter jab

 "You cannot silence me or the millions of women who have gotten off the sidelines to speak out about the unfitness and shame you have brought to the Oval Office," the senator tweeted.

+The several Democrats who called on the president to step down include Sens.
+Cory Booker of New Jersey, Ron Wyden of Oregon and Mazie Hirono of Hawaii.

+"He’s a misogynist and admitted sexual predator and a liar.
+The only thing that will stop him from attacking us, because nobody is safe, is his resignation," Hirono said.

-A number of Gillibrand's Democratic colleagues have since come to her side.
-Sen. Elizabeth Warren, D-Mass., who frequently tussles with the president, called the attack an attempt "to bully, intimidate and slut-shame" Gillibrand.
+Sen. Elizabeth Warren of Massachusetts, who frequently tussles with the president, called the attack on Gillibrand an attempt "to bully, intimidate and slut-shame" Gillibrand.

 "Are you really trying to bully, intimidate and slut-shame @SenGillibrand?
 Do you know who you're picking a fight with?
 Good luck with that, @realDonaldTrump.
 Nevertheless, #shepersisted," Warren tweeted.